ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 Name: Dimsight
 Cost: 2 points
 Description:
-You me see in simple darkness and dim lighting as if you are in normal light levels, and also may ignore the additional -5 to attack rolls in pitch blackness.
+You see in simple darkness and dim lighting as if you are in normal light levels, and also may ignore the additional -5 to attack rolls in pitch blackness.
 ```